isaacarnault/terraform-cloud/Part_4_Destroy_Infrastructure.md

 </p>
 </details>

-In your Company's workspace, you'll see that your 'tf-guide-example' workspace was deleted.<br>
+In your Organization's workspace, you'll see that your `tf-guide-example` workspace was deleted.<br>

 <details>
 <summary>🔵 See output</summary>